Skip to content

 Why doesn't OpenCode install cleanly on Termux?

-Two open issues on the repo.
-Issue #21043 (opened 2026-04-04) reports that the launcher misdetects Termux as plain Linux and tries to run the Linux-x64 binary on Android-arm64, leading to "incompatible binary" failures.
-PR #21106 is in flight to remove the hard-exit but had not merged as of 2026-04-25.
+Issue #21043 (opened 2026-04-04, still open as of 2026-06-27) reports that the launcher misdetects Termux as plain Linux and tries to run the Linux-x64 binary on Android-arm64, leading to "incompatible binary" failures.
+PR #21106, which would have removed the hard-exit, was closed without merging, so there is no landed fix.
 The earlier postinstall failure (#12515) was fixed when an opencode-android-arm64 binary was added to optionalDependencies, but the misdetection means most users still need proot-distro.

 Did Anomaly commit to native Termux support?

 No. Feature request #22805, "[FEATURE]: Termux native support," was opened 2026-04-16 and closed without a maintainer commitment to land it.
 The requester explicitly noted that Claude Code and Gemini CLI both work on Termux while OpenCode requires the proot-distro workaround.
-If native Termux is important to you, watch PR #21106 and the issue tracker.
+PR #21106, which would have removed the hard-exit, was later closed without merging, so if native Termux is important to you, watch issue #21043 and the tracker for a new attempt.

 What does `opencode serve` do?